kevinfaveri/solana-candy-factory/README.md

 ### ReCaptcha

-For adding support for recaptcha just adds a NEXT_PUBLIC_RECAPTCHA_KEY (client key) and RECAPTCHA_SECRET (server secret key) keys to your `.env` file in which the value will be your recaptcha client side key.
+For adding support for recaptcha just add the NEXT_PUBLIC_RECAPTCHA_KEY (client key) and RECAPTCHA_SECRET (server secret key) keys to your `.env` file in which the value will be your recaptcha client side key.
 You can generate them using your Google account: https://www.google.com/recaptcha/about/

+If you do not want to use ReCaptcha, then just use a plain button and not the ReCaptcha button component.

 ## Devnnet